seanox/aspect-js/manual/en/introduction.md

 ### iterate

-The iterative output is based on lists, enumerations and arrays.
-If an HTML element is declared as iterative, the initial inner HTML code is used as template and during the iteration the inner HTML code is removed first, the template is generated individually with each iteration and the result is added to the inner HTML code.

-The iterate attribute expects a [variable expression](
+Iterative output is based on lists, enumerations, and arrays.
+If an HTML element is declared as iterative, the inner HTML is used as a template from which updated content is generated and inserted with each interval cycle and inserted as inner HTML.
+As value for the attribute a [variable expression](
-    expression.md#variable-expression), as well as a meta-object that allows access to the iteration.
-So the variable expression `iterate={tempA:Model.list}}` creates the meta-object `tempA = {item, index, data}`.
+    expression.md#variable-expression) is expected, for which a meta object will be created, which allows access to the iteration in the template.
+Thus, the variable expression `iterate={{tempA:Model.list}}` creates the meta object `tempA = {item, index, data}`.

 ```javascript
 const Model = {